tracim/tracim/.github/pull_request_template.md

 **For developper**

 - [ ] Manual tests done to ensure stability on whole application layers, issue expectation follow
+- [ ] Original issue have been updated with a short resume of implemented solution

 **For quality team**